Rajahmundry

 The city's name was derived from Rajaraja Narendra, the ruler of Chalukya dynasty of 11th century who ruled over the city.
 In 2015, the city was renamed to Rajamahendravaram from the earlier name of Rajahmundry.

 Etymology

-The city earlier was called Rajamahendravaram, derived from the Sanskrit name Rajamahendrapuram (The city of King Mahendra).
+The city was earlier called Rajamahendravaram, derived from the Sanskrit name Rajamahendrapuram (The city of King Mahendra).
 Carrying the same meaning, it is also referred to as Rajamahendri.
-During Qutb Shahi, Mughal, and Nizam rule, it was referred in official records with name Rājmandrī and same the name was anglicized during the British colonial era as Rajahmundry.
-On 10 October 2015, the State Government of Andhra Pradesh officially renamed the city with its original name.
+During Qutb Shahi, Mughal, and Nizam rule, it was referred to in official records as Rājmandrī and the same name was anglicized during the British colonial era as Rajahmundry.
+On 10 October 2015, the State Government of Andhra Pradesh officially renamed the city with its original name Rajamahendravaram.

 History

 Rajahmundry was established by Ammaraja Vishnuvardhana the First (919–934 AD).
 The city as a prominent settlement can be traced back to the rule of the Eastern Chalukya king Rajaraja Narendra, who reigned around 1022 AD.
 Remains of 11th-century palaces and forts still exist.